-The Large Cap Core, Equity Income, Mid Cap Value and Small Cap Value Funds were initially organized as series of a corporation formed under the laws of the State of Maryland on September 27, 1989, and were reorganized as series of the Trust as of April 30, 1997.
-The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders.
-Pursuant thereto, the Trustees have created the Funds and other series.
+The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders, and have created the Funds and other series pursuant thereto.
 Additional series may be added in the future from time to time.
-Each Fund (other than the U.S. Equity ESG, Enhanced Core Equity, Technology Opportunities, Focused Value Small/Mid Cap Value Funds and Small Cap Growth Funds) currently offers eight classes of shares: Class A, Class C, Institutional, Investor, Class R, Class R6, Service and Class P Shares.
-The Enhanced Core Equity, Focused Value and Small/Mid Cap Value Funds currently offer seven classes of shares: Class A, Class C, Institutional, Investor, Class R6 and Class P Shares.
-The Technology Opportunities Fund currently offers seven classes of shares: Class A, Class C, Institutional, Investor, Service, Class R6 and Class P Shares.
-The U.S. Equity ESG Fund currently offers seven classes of shares: Class A, Class C, Institutional, Investor, Class R6 and Class P Shares.
-The Small Cap Growth Fund currently offers 6 classes of shares: Class A, Class C, Institutional, Investor, Class R6 and Class P Shares.
+The Income Builder Fund currently offers six classes of shares: Class A, Class C, Investor, Class R6, Institutional and Class P Shares.
+The Rising Dividend Growth Fund currently offers seven classes of Shares: Class A, Class C, Investor, Class R, Class R6, Institutional and Class P Shares.
 See "SHARES OF THE TRUST."

 Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser"), an affiliate of Goldman Sachs & Co.
-LLC ("Goldman Sachs"), serves as the investment adviser to each Fund.
-In addition, Goldman Sachs serves as each Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
-Each Fund's custodian is The Bank of New York Mellon ("BNYM").
+LLC ("Goldman Sachs"), serves as the Investment Adviser to the Funds (the "Investment Adviser").
+In addition, Goldman Sachs serves as the Funds' distributor (the "Distributor") and transfer agent (the "Transfer Agent").
+State Street Bank and Trust Company ("State Street") serves as the custodian to the Funds.
 The following information relates to and supplements the description of each Fund's investment policies contained in the Prospectuses.
 See the Prospectuses for a more complete description of the Funds' investment objectives and policies.
 Investing in the Funds entails certain risks, and there is no assurance that a Fund will achieve its objective.
 Capitalized terms used but not defined herein have the same meaning as in the Prospectuses.